Trout and Salmon Flies Trout and Salmon Fishing Online Fishing Bookshop Online Fishing TV Fishing Articles Fishing Maps Trout and Salmon Fishing

 STEP SIX

-Keeping a firm grip on the line and loop with the right hand, use the left hand to bring the two ends of the monofilament through the loop (and round the fly line) at least three times - three is probably enough, any more making the knot more bulky.
+Keeping a firm grip on the line and loop with the right hand, use the left hand to bring the two ends of the monofilament through the loop (and round the fly line) two or three times, any more than three making the knot more bulky.

 Grays Loop - 7